Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Discussion

-Furthermore, the numerical design performance data is presented along with spider plots, which are regarded as common practice in the aerospace industry.
-Since extensive research has been done to show that different styles of data visualization can affect the interpretation of visual information, future work should also examine the impact of different design visualization methods on design decision-making \cite{perer_integrating_2008, correll_value-suppressing_2018, moritz_formalizing_2019}.
+Fourth, we limited the additional information included in the interactive 3D renderings of the UAV designs used in the study (i.e., no context, functional annotations, or component animation) to accentuate and highlight the effect of design representation modality.
+However, this might deflate their usefulness and realism, as real-world design renderings typically include reference information that could mitigate bias.
+Meanwhile, we presented the numerical design performance data with tables along with spider plots, which are regarded as common practice in the aerospace industry.
+Since extensive research has shown that different styles of data visualization can affect the interpretation of visual information, future work should also examine the impact of different design visualization methods on design decision-making \cite{perer_integrating_2008, correll_value-suppressing_2018, moritz_formalizing_2019}.

-Moreover, in this work, we observed that the number of design options provided in the study can alter participants' ability to identify the optimal designs.
-It is worth investigating the impact of the number of design options on people's design decision-making more directly in future studies.
-Besides, this work focuses more on the design decision-making results rather than the design decision-making process.
-The heuristics and reasoning behind the decisions made in the work under different conditions are briefly examined.
+Moreover, we observed that the number of design options affected participants' ability to identify optimal designs, but option set size was not manipulated as a primary independent variable.
+It is worth investigating the impact of design option set size on people's design decision-making more directly in future studies.
+Besides, this work focuses more on the outcomes of design decision-making rather than the process.
 Future work should further and more comprehensively study the influence of different design modalities on designers' decision-making behavior and rationale.